Low porosity? How can you recognize low porosity in your hair?

 Don’t panic! this article will clear your confusion and problem about low porosity hair.

-Low porosity hair is a condition where the hair shaft is unable to absorb moisture.
-Being prone to dandruff, the hair does not get wet quickly after washing and does not dry quickly when dried.
+Low porosity hair is a condition where the hair shaft struggles to absorb moisture.
+It is often prone to dandruff, and the hair does not get wet quickly after washing or dry quickly afterward.

 Low porosity hair and its causes as well as how it affects different types of hair will be discussed in this.
 So, learn about your hair loss through low porosity and take immediate action.